 It’s worth proceeding past Corlieu Falls to Red Rock Falls, too.
-This portion of the hike is the most relaxing, snaking through the shade along the running water.
+This hike portion is the most relaxing, snaking through the shade along the running water.
 Perfect on sunny days, the trail arrives at the Upper Falls, which has a shorter drop but a wider, more intense volume of water.

 For the most dramatic water flow and greener scenery, venture to this trail in the spring.
-Enjoying the outdoors is one of the best free things to do in Oakhurst, and Lewis Creek Trail is a great place to do so!
+One of the best free things in Oakhurst is enjoying the outdoors, and Lewis Creek Trail is a great place!

 See Related: Best Holiday Destinations for Couples